IsraelYemer/Duplicate-String/README.md

 # Duplicate-String
-Remove duplicate words from String
+This program demonstrate how to remove duplicate words from String in Java.
+This code can be modified or used for any purpose.